Shraddha-boop/Recipe_Recommendation/README.md

 # Pre-processing of the dataset-

-1)Parsing through the list of ingredients to segregate them into unit quantity and the ingredient itself 2)This involves removing the verbs and stopwords, to retain only the actual ingredients 3)Parsing through the cuisine to retrieve the specific cuisine the recipe may belong to 4)Checking for potential outliers and null values in the dataset 5)Dropping out columns that are not a part of our analysis 6)Changing the Total time in both of the datasets into a standard format(minutes)
+1. Parsing through the list of ingredients to segregate them into unit quantity and the ingredient itself
+2. This involves removing the verbs and stopwords, to retain only the actual ingredients
+3. Parsing through the cuisine to retrieve the specific cuisine the recipe may belong to
+4. Checking for potential outliers and null values in the dataset
+5. Dropping out columns that are not a part of our analysis
+6. Changing the Total time in both of the datasets into a standard format(minutes)

 # Visualizations-

-Distribution of the Cuisines from the dataset Variation of Rating based on Cuisine
+1. Distribution of the Cuisines from the dataset
+2. Variation of Rating based on Cuisine
-Variation of the nutrional content based on the ratings(Divided into 4 quartiles)
+3. Variation of the nutrional content based on the ratings(Divided into 4 quartiles)

 # Analysis of the Recipe Dataset bases on a few hypothesis-